Starring: Nicolas Cage, Ryan Kiera Armstrong, Nick Searcy

 The Old Way made me think Cage is meant for Westerns – or at least for this particular Western.
 If you’ve seen the movie’s pitiful scores on other review sites, you probably think I’m crazy.
 But hear me out!

 When Cage isn’t doing his iconic, profanity-laden freakouts, his delivery can be kind of wooden.
-Not always; apparently he’s great in Mandy.
-And in Pig, but I will probably never watch that one because the pignapping scene in the trailer made me bawl.
+Not always; he’s great in Mandy.
+And apparently he’s also great in Pig, but I will probably never watch that one because the pignapping scene in the trailer made me bawl.
 I am NOT cut out for a sad pig movie.

 Anyway, in The Old Way Cage plays a neurodivergent character who spent most of his life unable to relate to human emotions and thus is the perfect mercenary.
 Cage’s assignment is basically to be as wooden as possible – so it’s not a stretch.
 It’s the exact same Nicolas Cage you get in interviews like this one where he admits that he likes playing characters where no acting is required.